billroy/bitlash-commander/README.md

 ## To Do / Bugs

-- BUG: duplicated panel labels

 - right-click menus

-- BUG: too many .html panels overflows index page
+- multi panel
-	- clean it up
+	- BUG: editor buttons show up in the background

 - doc:
 	- new frontpage